MicrosoftDocs/msteams-docs/msteams-platform/toolkit/tools-prerequisites.md

 ## Sideloading permission

-After creating the app, you must load your app in Teams without distributing to test it in the Teams environment.
+After creating the app, you must load your app in Teams without distributing it.
 This process is known as sideloading.
 Sign-in to your Microsoft 365 account to view this option.

 You can verify if the sideloading permission is enabled using either Visual Studio Code or Teams client.